jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/strategy-out-of-scope.md

 ### Introduction

-This document describes strategy and goals of the project *Encircle Language Spec*, but then topics that were deemed *out of scope*.
+This document describes strategy and goals of the project *Circular Language Spec*, but then topics that were deemed *out of scope*.

-At first it was content moved from the document *Encircle Language Spec Strategy*.
+At first it was content moved from the document *Circular Language Spec Strategy*.

 *Out of Scope* might not mean *deprecated*, but more like *not part of the spec* or *not for now*.
 They might be construct drafts, or topics about a broader perspective on things.